TL;DR

 Adding listener voicemail is one of the simplest growth hacks for podcasters.

-- Step 1: Collect messages with a tool like Whatayarn
+- Step 1: Collect messages with a tool like whatayarn

 - Step 2: Play them on your show to create interactive segments